YouMakeTech/Marlin-2.0.x_config/README.md

 On the printer, click on About Printer > Printer Info

 ## What to do next?
+* Initialize EEPROM (Configuration > Advanced Settings > Initialize EEPROM)
 * Restore all settings to their default values (Configuration > Restore Defaults)
 * Update the Z offset (Configuration > Probe Z Offset).
-This is the distance between the probe tripping point and the tip of the nozzle.
+This is the distance between nozzle and the probe tripping point.
 The expected value should be between -2.0 mm and -4.0 mm.
 * [Optional] Enable firmware retractions (Configuration > Retract > Auto-Retract) and adjust retraction settings as needed
 * Save the current configuration in EEPROM (Configuration > Store Settings)
 * Enjoy some good old retro games!
 (About Printer > Games)